-Revolutionary Security is Here! - YaNoticias
+Revolutionary Security is Here! - YANoticias

 Key Features of Quantum Homomorphic Encryption (QHE)

-1. Quantum Bit Rotation: The QHE protocol is based on the innovative principle of quantum bit rotation, which enhances encryption capabilities by utilizing quantum mechanics to encrypt data more effectively than traditional methods.
+1. Quantum Bit Rotation: The QHE protocol is based on the innovative principle of quantum bit rotation, which enhances encryption capabilities by utilising quantum mechanics to encrypt data more effectively than traditional methods.

 2. Simplified Key Management: One of the standout features of this new protocol is its approach to key management.
 By using classical angles, MicroCloud has made it easier for users to manage and secure their data in real-time, reducing the complexities often associated with traditional encryption methods.